Blog

 When this does NOT apply

 - Out-of-state visitors with 2-day or shorter visits: Two 2-day visits total only 4 park days.
-At $130/day (4-day ticket rate), total ticket cost is $520/person — well under the $899 Sorcerer Pass.
+At $130/day (4-day ticket rate), total ticket cost is $520/person — a fraction of the $1,629 Incredi-Pass, which is the only pass out-of-state visitors can buy.

 - Families with children under 3: Children under 3 enter free.
 The pass value calculation only applies to paying guests (age 3+).
 A family with a toddler effectively reduces its paying headcount by one.